tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

         clear_map();
     });

 5. Verify that the **Clear** button works.
 Browse to `<http://localhost:8000/apps/earth-engine>`_ in a web browser and login if necessary.
 Load a dataset as before and then press the **Clear** button.
 The currently displayed layer should be removed from the map.
-Repeat this process a few times, loading several datasets before clearing at least one of the times, to ensure it is working properly.
+Repeat this process a few times, loading several datasets before clearing at least one of the times to ensure it is working properly.

 7. Implement Map Loading Indicator
 ==================================